jneidel/mangareader-dl/readme.md

 $ npm run test
 ```

-It's not run via Travis because there is a build error on the test server caused by one of the dependencies.
+Travis always shows the tests as broken, this is because Travis just stopped running the tests some time ago.

 ## Python version